Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Model specification

 Finally, the primary contribution of our framework is a novel module for creating Deepfake Caricatures, a visual indicator of video authenticity based on amplification of video artifacts.
 Figure 1 illustrates the distortion exhibited by our caricatures, but the effect is most compelling when viewed as a video (links to a gallery of caricatures can be found in the Supplement).
 Our Caricature Generation module leverages the encoder from the artifact attention module, distorts codes with a frame distortion block that operates over every pair of codes $e_i$ and $e_{i+1}$, and uses a Caricature Constructor to create the final caricature (Figure \ref{fig:att_cari_module}).
 We instantiate the Caricature Constructor as a simple decoder with four blocks composed of 3x3 convolutions followed by nearest neighbor upsampling.

-The caricature effect is achieved by amplifying the difference between the representations of consecutive frames, while guiding this amplification with the artifact attention maps generated by the artifact attention module.
-The guidance is introduced through element-wise multiplication between the tensor $e_{diff} = ResBlk(e_{i+1}-e_i)$ and the artifact attention map of frame $x_i$ (Figure \ref{fig:att_cari_module}b).
+The caricature effect is achieved by amplifying the difference between the representations of consecutive frames, while guiding this amplification with the artifact attention maps generated by the artifact attention module, via element-wise multiplication between the tensor $e_{diff} = ResBlk(e_{i+1}-e_i)$ and the artifact attention map of frame $x_i$ (Figure \ref{fig:att_cari_module}b).
 This essentially results in a targeted distortion aiming at magnifying the artifacts highlighted by the heatmap.

 The distorted code $\hat{e_i}$ of frame $x_i$ is computed as

 where $\alpha$ is a user-defined distortion factor that controls the strength of the resulting caricature.